flaneurette/Auto-enable-UFW/README.md

 `*/5 * * * * /usr/local/bin/check_ufw.sh`

 # Why
-Here are the reasons.
-See UFW bug report that I filed: https://bugs.launchpad.net/ubuntu/+source/ufw/+bug/2133823
+Here are the reasons: see UFW bug report that I filed: https://bugs.launchpad.net/ubuntu/+source/ufw/+bug/2133823

 ---

 ## Extra: Post DPkg Hook.

-To automatically check after each APT call, we can run it automatically with a hook invoking it immediately (while keeping the cron).
+To automatically check after each DPkg call, we can run it automatically with a hook invoking it immediately (while keeping the cron).
 This runs instantly in mere seconds.
 If your infra structure is critical I recommened adding this hook:

 Install hook: